pluggdapps/tayra/sphinxdoc/source/tutorial.rst

 Escape filtering

-  Like mentioned before final value emitted by the python expression will be converted to string before substituted in the HTML output.
+  Like mentioned before final value emitted by the python expression will be converted to string before substituting them in HTML output.
 But before substituting the string, it is possible to apply one or more filters on the output string.
 Filters are applied in the specified order.